 Eating plenty of fruits and vegetables can get repetitive if you don't try different things.

-Luckily, there are many delicious fruits and vegetables that you can try for some variety.
+Luckily, there are many delicious fruits and vegetables to add variety to your diet.

-One unusual fruit that is getting increasingly popular is the star fruit.
+One unusual fruit that is getting increasingly popular is star fruit.

 The skin is edible and the flesh has a mild, sour flavor that makes it popular in a number of dishes.